Craftsman style deck with warm wood tones and detailed railings

 The table is the reason the deck gets used every night

-Ask anyone with a great deck what they do most out there and the answer is almost always the same: eat.
-A deck designed around a proper dining zone — with enough room to push chairs back, overhead lighting or a canopy for shade, and a direct path from the kitchen — becomes the default dining room from April through October.
+If you ask someone with an amazing deck what they enjoy doing the most on it, the almost universal answer will be: eating.
+If a deck has been designed with a proper dining zone that includes enough space to pull chairs out, some overhead lighting or a canopy for shade, and a clear and direct access from the kitchen, that deck will almost inevitably become the default dining room for the owners from April to October.

-The mistake most people make is treating the dining area as secondary to a lounge zone.
-Flip that priority.
+Most of us incorrectly prioritise the lounge zone over the dining zone.
+Reversing this priority is the solution.
 Make the table the anchor, give it the best view and the most comfortable approach from the house, and let everything else orbit around it.

 Design Principle